Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 Upgrading to Polaris v12 from v11 requires several automated and manual migrations of token, component, and component prop names that have been removed, replaced, or renamed.
 The bulk of migrations are automated using the [@shopify/polaris-migrator](/tools/polaris-migrator) CLI tool, with the edge cases handled by find and replace in your code editor using provided RegExp searches.
 You can reference the [recommended migration workflow](#migration-workflow) or [glossary](#glossary) sections for additional migration support.

-Not on v11 yet either?
-Check out our other [migration guides](https://github.com/Shopify/polaris/tree/main/documentation/guides) to get up to date.
+Not on v11 yet?
+You'll need to follow the [migration guides](https://github.com/Shopify/polaris/tree/main/documentation/guides) for previous major versions before upgrading to v12.

 <Code
   code={{